 Question 16: Taking into account the future distributed interference control characteristics that the Wi-Fi 7 standard will have, do you consider it necessary to implement an Automatic Frequency Coordination (AFC) system to allow coexistence between wireless access systems under the modality of free use of the radio spectrum outdoors and fixed point-to-point radio links in the 6 GHz frequency band?
 Justify your answer.

-Answer: IEEE 802 LMSC understands that ANE studies consider the exclusion-based method as an interim and transitional solution for enabling Standard Power mode.
-IEEE 802 LMSC believes that Standard Power operation under supervision of the AFC System that can address optimization of guard bands and SP APs with directional antenna.
+Answer: IEEE 802 LMSC understands that ANE studies consider the exclusion-based method as an interim and transitional solution for enabling SP mode.
+IEEE 802 LMSC believes that SP operation under supervision of the AFC System that can address optimization of guard bands and SP APs with directional antenna.
 In addition, AFC Systems are scalable and will be automatically updated as incumbent FS links are added or otherwise modified.
 Of course, AFC based solutions require availability of a reliable incumbent database.

 Having said that, IEEE 802 LMSC would like to comment on applications of AFC Systems as related to Wi-Fi 7.
 Two relevant features supported in Wi-Fi 7 are 320 MHz channels and Static Puncturing.
 Wi-Fi Alliance is currently working on updating AFC Compliance specifications to include the two features.
 With regards to Static Puncturing, although the feature enables utilization of more efficient larger channel bandwidth in presence of incumbent channels, Static Puncturing is not required to utilize spectrum around incumbent channels.
 In Wi-Fi 6E, this is done through usage of smaller channels.